The Kettering Group

 The Kettering Group was a disparate group of people, consisting originally of staff and pupils at the Kettering Grammar School (KGS) for Boys, Windmill Avenue, Kettering in Northamptonshire, England.
 It was originally styled "The Kettering Grammar School Satellite Tracking Group".

-From small beginnings it grew to a network of people around the globe, some tracking satellites, some undertaking analysis and some providing those all too useful snippets of information or introductions to 'the man who knows'.
+What started as a small scale effort to make the teaching of scientific method more interesting grew to a whole network of people around the globe.
+Some were tracking satellites, some undertaking analysis and some providing those all too useful snippets of information or introductions to 'the man who knows'.
 Eventually, the name evolved simply to "The Kettering Group".